Florida Registered Agent

 Appoint a Registered Agent

-Title XXXVI 608.415 of Florida state statutes requires a limited liability company to appoint their Florida registered agent on the Articles of Organization.
+Title XXXVI 608.415 of the Florida state statutes requires a limited liability company to appoint their Florida registered agent on the Articles of Organization.
 There is a $25 fee, which should be included with the filing fee above.
 An agent must maintain a physical street location within the state to accept certified business mail and service of process.

 If you hire us, you will have instant access to pre-signed Articles in your online account.
 These forms are ready to print.
 You just fill in your portion and mail them in.

 Standard processing time to form a Florida LLC online is two days.
 Mailed submissions can take up to a week.

 Write an Operating Agreement

 An operating agreement is like a blueprint for the structure and operation of your LLC.
 It explains who owns what, the breakdown of profits and losses, the management structure, and other administrative issues (such as how new members can be added to the company).
 While an operating agreement is not legally required, and it is not filed with any government agency, it is a good idea to write one nonetheless.

 Florida LLC annual reports are due each year between January 1 and May 1 and are filed only online.
 The first report must be filed in the year following formation.
 For example: if you form a Florida LLC in June of 2015, your first annual report is due in 2016.
 The fee is $138.75.
 A late fee of $400 is assessed if your annual report is filed after May 1.

 How Do I Pay For My Florida LLC Filing?＋

 Online filings can be paid for with a major credit card.
 If you mail your filing, include a check or money order payable to the Florida Department of State.